top of page

 Finding Your Ideal Customers

 A sales qualified lead (SQL) is someone who has shown real interest in your services.
-Unlike marketing qualified leads (MQL), SQLs stand out because they fit certain criteria that suggest they could become paying customers.
+Unlike marketing qualified leads (MQLs), SQLs stand out because they fit certain criteria that suggest they could become paying customers.
 It's essential to target these leads carefully.

 When identifying your SQLs, consider the following factors: